Jokuyen/Happiness_Perspective/README.md

 ### My Android Development Journey

 In late November of 2019, I started "Developing Android Apps with Kotlin"⁠ on Udacity; it's a two-month-long course developed by Google itself.
 Two appropriate months later, I had finished the course and have published a personal project (Recipe Searcher) in the Google Play Store.
-I want to keep growing my Android Development muscles, so that brings us to this next project!
+Now that I've had a taste of the experience, I want to continue growing my Android Development muscles.
+So, that brings us to this next project!

 ### Inspiration for this Project